 Houston also functions as the command centre for global energy operations.
 Many of the world’s largest operators maintain their international project management, commercial, and trading functions from Houston, making it as much a hub for deal-making and talent deployment as for physical production.

-Top Oil and Gas Companies in Houston, Texas
+Which are the Top Oil and Gas Companies in Houston, Texas?

 Here are the most prominent companies headquartered or with major operations in Houston, each playing a significant role in both the local economy and the global energy system: